BrooksResearchGroup-UM/pyCHARMM-Workshop/0Install_Tools/Apple/README.md

 - **Create a conda environment capable of building CHARMM, pyCHARMM (Part 1)**
 - **Install gfortran and OpenMPI with MacPorts or Homebrew (Part 2)**
 - **Install the MMTSB ToolSet from [MMTSB](https://feig.bch.msu.edu/mmtsb/Main_Page).
 Follow the instructions to install the package.**
-- **Obtain the CHARMM software (free to academics and government labs) from [AcademicCHARMM](https://academiccharmm.org/program).
+- **Obtain the CHARMM software (free to academics and government labs) from [Academic CHARMM](https://academiccharmm.org/program).
 Follow the directions below to build a conda environment capable of installing CHARMM/pyCHARMM.**
 - **Install CHARMM and pyCHARMM (Part 3)**

 ## 1. Creating conda environment to install and use CHARMM/pyCHARMM